SSH Keys Management

 TeamCity supports keys in the PEM format only.
 If your private key uses a different format, it has to be converted to PEM.
 For example, the Putty private key format (

-*.ppk) not supported by TeamCity can be converted to the PEM format using PuTTY Key Generator: use the menu Conversions | Export OpenSSH key.
+*.ppk ), not supported by TeamCity, can be converted to the PEM format using PuTTY Key Generator: use the menu Conversions | Export OpenSSH key.

 Uploading SSH Key to TeamCity Server

-On the left of the page, in Project Settings, click SSH Keys.
+In Project Settings, click SSH Keys.